VaalaCat/vorker/README.md

 # Vorker

-Vorker is a simple self host cloudflare worker alternative which built with cloudflare's [workerd](https://github.com/cloudflare/workerd).
+Vorker is a simple and powerful self host cloudflare worker alternative which built with cloudflare's [workerd](https://github.com/cloudflare/workerd).

 Fearues and Issues are welcome!